KsyMC/Cameraman/Cameraman/README.md

 ORIGINAL : https://github.com/ChalkPE/Cameraman

 # Cameraman
-Cameraman is an automatic motion control plugin for PocketMine-MP, which allows you to create a path to automatically follow.
+Cameraman is an automatic motion control plugin for Nukkit, which allows you to create a path to automatically follow.

 ## Permissions
 - **cameraman.use** allows a player to use all features of Cameraman